 Physicians prefer to repair a defective or diseased mitral valve whenever possible.
 According to physicians at Ohio State, approximately 90 percent of damaged mitral valves can be repaired rather than replaced.

-Why choose Ohio State for mitral valve repair?
+Why Ohio State is the best hospital for mitral valve repair

 What to expect during mitral valve repair